pascalgolec/StructuralDDP.jl/docs/src/index.md

 compare(sol, sol_conc; tol=1e-4)
 ```

 Note: `monotonicity` and `concavity` currently only work if the integration dimension is separable.
+The options don't work if there are discontinuities in the reward function.

 ### Prebuilding the reward matrix